FAQ about Managed Service for MySQL®

 In Managed Service for MySQL®, maintenance implies:

-- Automatic installation of DBMS updates and revisions for DB hosts (including disabled clusters).
+- Automatic installation of DBMS updates and fixes for database hosts (including for stopped clusters).

 - Other Managed Service for MySQL® maintenance activities.